jcalvarezj/covid_data_analysis/README.md

 ## Execution

-Use either  `python main.py`  or  `python3 main.py` for a guided Command Line Interface menu, or execute using arguments as follows:
+Use either  `python main.py`  or  `python3 main.py` (according to your system) for a guided Command Line Interface menu, or execute using arguments as follows:

 `python main.py <index of dataset> <index of filter> [post]`